 Hiring Military Veterans Can Help Beat The Driver Shortage

-It’s no secret that the U.S. truck driver shortage is expected to more than double over the next 10 years as the industry struggles to replace aging drivers.
+Hiring Military Veterans Can Help Beat The Driver Shortage.
+The U.S. truck driver shortage is expected to double in the next decade due to challenges in replacing aging drivers.
 Additionally, the COVID-19 pandemic has pushed shippers to accelerate products through their supply chains faster, thus increasing the demand for drivers even further.
-And, so in an effort to hire more drivers and effectively fill the void, many fleets are turning to the idea of recruiting U.S. military veterans as drivers.
+So in an effort to hire more drivers and effectively fill the void, many fleets are turning to the idea of recruiting U.S. military veterans as drivers.

 Why Hire Military Veterans as Truck Drivers?

-After speaking with some of our fleet customers, we’ve learned that there are interesting similarities between military and truck driver lifestyles that make it a great, mutual fit.
-Both careers are highly regimented and structured and also require some time away from home.
+Talking to fleet customers revealed that military and truck driver lifestyles have interesting similarities, making them a compatible match.
+Both careers involve maintaining a highly structured and regimented schedule and also require spending some time away from home.
 Veterans are also mission and goal-oriented and have likely already been trained how to operate effectively through different terrains and inclement weather.
 These are great qualities all fleet managers would love to see in their own team of drivers.

 Here are some other key reasons why military vets can be great assets for trucking companies:

-- They have a strong work ethic and sense of accountability: Military veterans understand the value of the work they do and they take their duties seriously.
-These are the types of characteristics fleet owners want all their drivers to have — a sense of responsibility and accountability for their own success and that of the organization.
+- They have a strong work ethic and sense of accountability.
+Military veterans understand the value of the work they do and they take their duties seriously.
+Fleet owners desire drivers who possess a sense of responsibility and accountability for their own success and the success of the organization.

 What are you doing to recruit great drivers with staying power?
 Have you hired a military vet before?
 Tell us in the comments below!

 To learn more about veterans, we recommend checking out DAV (Disabled American Veterans).
 They are a non-profit organization that we proudly support.